 Janet Yamada Soto received her Bachelor of Science degree in Physical Therapy from the Medical College of Virginia, manual therapy certification from the Kaiser Orthopedic Physical Therapy Residency Program in Hayward, and her Doctor of Physical Therapy from Western University of Health Sciences.
 She was a faculty member of the Kaiser Orthopedic Physical Therapy Residency Program from 1983 to 1997.
 In 1984,she founded Berkeley Physical Therapy, a private physical therapy practice specializing in musculoskeletal disorders.
-She is a fellow of the American Academy of Orthopedic Manual Physical Therapists, a member of the Special Projects Committee of the Institute for the Advancement of Orthopedic Physical Therapy, a consultant to the Kaiser Hayward Physical Therapy Fellowship in Advanced Orthopedic Manual Therapy, and has participated in various research projects in physical therapy.
+She is a fellow of the American Academy of Orthopedic Manual Physical Therapists and on the editorial board of the UC Berkeley Wellness Letter.

 Allan Horwitz, PT, FAAOMPT

 Allan Horwitz received his Bachelor of Science degree in Physical Therapy in 1975.
-In 1983 he received certification from the Kaiser Orthopedic Physical Therapy Residency Program, where he has been teaching since 1985.
+In 1983 he received certification from the Kaiser Orthopedic Physical Therapy Residency Program, where he taught from 1985 through 2016.
 He specializes in musculoskeletal disorders, especially spinal care, shoulder rehabilitation, and foot disorders, including fabrication of orthotics.
 He is a fellow of the American Academy of Orthopedic Physical Therapists.
 He also consults and teaches seminars in office ergonomics.